ACCORD: Alleviating Concept Coupling through Dependence Regularization for Text-to-Image Diffusion Personalization: Method

-Specifically, the prior dependence discrepancy can be equivalently written as:
+\begin{theorem} The prior dependence discrepancy can be minimized by the following PDLoss:

-This equation indicates that addressing the increase in prior dependence discrepancy involves aligning the conditional probabilities $p(\rvc_g | \rvc_p)$ and $p(\rvc_g | \rvc_s)$.
-Unfortunately, the diffusion model does not facilitate this alignment because Eq.~\eqref{equ:pd_motivation} is independent of the denoising process.
-Therefore, we resort to the CLIP model, guided by the following assumption: \begin{assumption} Let $\tau$ be the temperature coefficient.
-For any two concepts $\rvc_j$ and $\rvc_k$, let their projections using the CLIP Projector be denoted as $\rvf_j$ and $\rvf_k$.
-We can then estimate $p(\rvc_j | \rvc_k)$ as:

-where $cos(\cdot)$ denotes the cosine similarity. \end{assumption} The rationale behind Assumption~\ref{asmp:clip_cond_prob} for estimating the right-hand side of Equation~\eqref{equ:pd_motivation} relies on two key aspects. \textit{Firstly}, the contrastive loss used during CLIP training effectively estimates the probability that an image aligns with its corresponding caption and vice versa, mirroring the formulation presented in Equation~\eqref{equ:estimate_conditional_p}.
-Thus, the probability of an image being associated with its caption can be interpreted as the conditional probability of the caption given the image. \textit{Secondly}, $\rvc_s$ is the text embedding of the superclass (e.g., backpack) given by the CLIP Text Encoder, while $\rvc_p$ (e.g., the specifically designed red backpack in Figure~\ref{fig:concept_coupling}) is often set as either a trainable text embedding in CLIP or a visual representation mapped to the CLIP text representation space.
-Hence, both $\rvc_s$ and $\rvc_p$ are within the CLIP text representation space, fulfilling the necessary conditions to apply Eq.~\eqref{equ:estimate_conditional_p}.
+\end{theorem} The denominator $p(\rvc_g)$ in Eq.~\eqref{eq:propto_relation} is not optimizable.
+Thus, minimizing PDLoss encourages minimization of $|p(\rvc_g | \rvc_p) - p(\rvc_g | \rvc_s)|$, namely aligns $p(\rvc_g | \rvc_p)$ and $p(\rvc_g | \rvc_s)$.
+To facilitate understanding, we show the computation diagram of PDLoss in Fig.~\ref{fig:pdloss}.
+Note that in our formulation, $\rvc_s$ is the text embedding of the superclass (e.g., backpack) given by the CLIP Text Encoder, while $\rvc_p$ (e.g., the specifically designed red backpack in Fig.~\ref{fig:concept_coupling}) is often set as either a trainable text embedding in CLIP or a visual representation mapped to the same space.
+As both $\rvc_s$ and $\rvc_p$ exist in this shared space, they fulfill the necessary conditions to apply Eq.~\eqref{equ:estimate_conditional_p}.
+We empirically validate this design choice against several alternative objectives in Appendix~\ref{app:ablation_pdloss_design}, demonstrating that our formulation provides the best balance between text control and personalization fidelity.